-Magna, a diversified global automotive supplier, is the tenant of 89 of our 104 income-producing properties.
-As at December 31, 2012, lease payments under leases with Magna represented approximately 97% of our annualized lease payments.
-See "- Business and Operations of Magna, Our Principal Tenant".
+As at December 31, 2014, Magna, a diversified global automotive supplier, was the tenant at 73 of Granite's 103 income-producing properties and lease payments under those leases represented approximately 82% of Granite's annualized lease payments.
+See "-Business and Operations of Magna, Granite's Principal Tenant".